Euxoa intermontana Lafontaine, 1975

 Photograph copyright: Merrill A. Peterson

-Euxoa intermontana is a moderately large Euxoa (FW length 18–20 mm) with uniform dark maroon forewings marked with pale-lined orbicular and reniform spots with white hindwings in males and white hindwings with a well-defined gray marginal band in females that flies east of the summit of the Cascades during late summer and fall.
+Euxoa intermontana is a moderately large Euxoa (FW length 18–20 mm) that flies east of the summit of the Cascades during late summer and fall.
+It has uniform, dark maroon forewings marked with pale-lined orbicular and reniform spots.
+Hindwings vary between the sexes; they are white in males and white with a well-defined gray marginal band in females.
 The forewing color is nearly uniform, slightly darker and grayer in the terminal area and sprinkled with pale scales near the base and along the costa.
 The basal, antemedial, and postmedial lines are usually faint or absent except as double gray spots and pale areas near the costa.
-When evident the antemedial line is double, gray, filled with powdery luteous scales, slightly irregular and angled slightly toward the outer margin.
+When evident, the antemedial line is double, gray, filled with powdery luteous scales, slightly irregular, and angled slightly toward the outer margin.
 The median line is absent or gray, evident on the costa and below the reniform spot.
-The postmedial line is toothed on the veins, drawn toward the base on the costa and weakly excurved at an oblique angle toward the base across the rest of the wing.
+The postmedial line is toothed on the veins, drawn toward the base on the costa and weakly excurved at an oblique angle toward the base across the rest of the forewing.
 The orbicular and reniform spots are outlined by black with a lining of pale yellow scales and filled with the ground color.
 The orbicular spot is small and round, often very sharply-defined.
 The reniform spot is kidney-shaped, indistinct and filled with gray posteriorly.
 The claviform spot is absent or evident as a few pale scales.
 The hindwing and fringe are pure white with a gray veins, discal spot, and thin terminal line in males; similar but whitish gray with a well-defined gray band on the outer third in females.
-The head and thorax match the wing color or are darker black-brown.
+The head and thorax match the forewing color or are darker black-brown.
 The male antenna is weakly bipectinate.
 Euxoa intermontana is one of four species in the subgenus Palaeoeuxoa.
 This subgenus is characterized by the combination of spoon-shaped tips of the saccular extensions and harpes of equal or greater length in males.

 The larva of this species is unknown.